Plug-in hybrid: Series production

+Nissan released its first ever plug-in hybrid vehicle in April 2025, the Nissan Frontier Pro pickup truck.
+It is co-developed with Zhengzhou Nissan.
+It was followed by the Nissan N6 sedan in August 2025, co-developed with Dongfeng Nissan.
+These models are developed and produced in China with plans for global market release.

 Technology

 Powertrains

 PHEVs are based on the same three basic powertrain architectures of conventional hybrids; a series hybrid is propelled by electric motors only, a parallel hybrid is propelled both by its internal combustion engine and by electric motors operating concurrently, and a series-parallel hybrid operates in either mode.
 While a plain hybrid vehicle charges its battery from its engine only, a plug-in hybrid can obtain a significant amount of the energy required to recharge its battery from external sources.

+Dual plug-in hybrids

+These contain two different energy recovery systems.

+The Mercedes-AMG ONE is a plug-in dual hybrid.

+The Mercedes-Benz C-Class (W206) and the Mercedes C254/X254 also have an electrically assisted turbocharger/MGU-H.

+Fuel cell plug-in hybrid

+The Honda CR-V e:FCEV is a plug-in hybrid electric, fuel cell vehicle.
+It is equipped with a front-mounted electric motor, two high-pressure hydrogen tanks with a total capacity of 4.3 kg, a 17.7 kWh battery with plug-in charging capability with no internal combustion engine.

 Charging systems

 The battery charger can be on-board or external to the vehicle.
 The process for an on-board charger is best explained as AC power being converted into DC power, resulting in the battery being charged.
 On-board chargers are limited in capacity by their weight and size, and by the limited capacity of general-purpose AC outlets.
 Dedicated off-board chargers can be as large and powerful as the user can afford, but require returning to the charger; high-speed chargers may be shared by multiple vehicles.

 Using the electric motor's inverter allows the motor windings to act as the transformer coils, and the existing high-power inverter as the AC-to-DC charger.
 As these components are already required on the car, and are designed to handle any practical power capability, they can be used to create a very powerful form of on-board charger with no significant additional weight or size.
 AC Propulsion uses this charging method, referred to as "reductive charging".